flipperdevices/flipper-questions-and-answers/2022-08/August 19th 2022 side A.md

 ### Are there plans for more “modules” like the wifi module to say add more memory or processing power and/or support for antennas.
 Related, any plans for a rudimentary SDR?
 > It's not possible to directly extend Flipper's CPU power or RAM, but co-processors (like the WiFi board) could be used to extend some functionality.
 As for an SDR, it's not possible to extend Flipper's internal antennas.
 You would need to add an antenna to your own module board.

-### Will you sell flipper "shells" (like the white and black) separately in diffrent colors?
+### Will you sell flipper "shells" (like the white and black) separately in different colors?
 > Besides a limited transparent shell, probably not, especially not black ones.

 ### Is there ever been questions of doing official support for companies who may be want to use flippers in their workplace such as a security company.